Keyword Spotting (KWS)

 Capturing (offline) Audio Data Apps

-Alternatively, you can also use your PC or smartphone to capture audio data with a sampling frequency 16KHz and a bit depth of 16 Bits.
+Another alternative is to use dedicated apps.
 A good app for that is Voice Recorder Pro (IOS).
 You should save your records as .wav files and send them to your computer.

 Training model with Edge Impulse Studio